 When there are not enough places at a school for all the children who have applied, we use oversubscription rules to decide who will get in.
 These are published on the individual school's page on SchoolFinder.
-You need to consider these rules to determine what priority your child will have for a place.
-On pages 20 - 23 we set out the oversubscription criteria that will apply to all community and voluntary controlled schools for admission to reception classes and transfer to junior schools.
-Secondary school criteria can be found in the "Secondary schools in Norfolk 2023/24" booklet.

 How many children can a school admit?